ChuanMeng/SIP/README.md

 ## Run SIP
 ### LLaMA
 We provide the script for running LLaMA; see [here](./model/LLaMA.py).

 Before running the script, please make sure your Cuda version is greater than or equal to 11.1.
-Next, download the LLaMA original checkpoints and convert them to the Hugging Face Transformers format; see [here](https://huggingface.co/docs/transformers/main/model_doc/llama) for details.
+Next, download the LLaMA original checkpoints and convert them to the Hugging Face Transformers format; see [here](https://huggingface.co/docs/transformers/main/model_doc/llama) for more details.

-Because the original LLaMA performs extremely badly on Chinese text, we use the Chinese versions of LLaMA from [here](https://github.com/ymcui/Chinese-LLaMA-Alpaca/blob/main/README_EN.md).
+Because the original LLaMA performs extremely badly on WISE, that is in Chinese text, we use the Chinese versions of LLaMA from [here](https://github.com/ymcui/Chinese-LLaMA-Alpaca/blob/main/README_EN.md).
-Please follow the link to produce Chinese LLaMA checkpoints.
+Please follow the instruction in the link to produce Chinese LLaMA checkpoints.
-Note that only LLaMA-7B and 13B are available for Chinese LLaMA at the time of writing.
+At the time of writing, the Chinese versions of LLaMA only have **Chinese-LLaMA-7B**, **Chinese-LLaMA-13B**, **Chinese-LLaMA-Plus-7B** and **Chinese-LLaMA-Plus-13B**.
+In particular, we choose to use the plus versions, namely **Chinese-LLaMA-Plus-7B** and **Chinese-LLaMA-Plus-13B**, because the plus versions were trained on more data and are highly recommended for use by the releaser.

 Our preliminary experiments showed that all LLaMA variants on the two datasets perform best when injected with **2 complete conversations** randomly sampled from the training set.

 #### WISE